mike-s123/MStar-WLAN/README.md

 # MStar-WLAN

 This project includes both hardware design and software for interfacing to a [Morningstar](https://www.morningstarcorp.com/) solar controller via wireless LAN (WiFi).
 It's 99% working, but still progressing.
 The core is an ESP8266 based WEMOS D1 Mini Pro board (about $4 via AliExpress and wait a few weeks) or  an ESP32-WROVER-B 16MB (~$5 from Mouser).
-These were chosen because they have a relatively large flash (16 MiB) for storing files, which allows having documentation on-board.
+A complete build should be <$40, ignoring your time.
+Those platforms were chosen because they have a relatively large flash (16 MiB) for storing files, which allows having documentation and support for multiple solar controllers on-board.
 Work is being done with the ESP32 to support SD cards for logging.
 There's support for monitoring and configuration via a web interface, MODBUS/TCP, and a RESTful JSON API.
 The UI fits well on a cell phone screen.

 A core with less flash memory should work fine as long as the "data" directory will fit.
 Delete files from /data/doc and /data/ctl (keep the ones for your specific controller) if needed.
 The additional flash memory on the recommended cores is there in order to support the config and documentation files needed to support controllers beyond those currently provided in addition to future needs ("640K ought to be enough for anyone!").
 Edit /data/documentation.htm if you remove documentation files, or simply live with broken links.